shukrishahizam/purgaTheory/README.md

 ## About

-A simple app for creating network graphs which caputures key information on the relationships between different legal entities, which can be displayed in a variety of output formats.
+A simple app for creating network graphs which encodes key information on the relationships between different legal entities, which can be displayed in a variety of output formats.

 The name, purgaTheory, is from the United Kingdom Supreme Court case which inspired this project: _Belmont Park Investments v BNY Corporate Trustee Services_ \[2011\] UKSC 39.